 - Will my family and I be able to obtain the care we need and in a manner we hope to receive it?

 - How much can I depend on insurance and how much will I need to be prepared to pay out of pocket?

 There will be inevitable changes in the way medical care is provided in our country, both in terms of its accessibility and affordability.
 Just how much impact Obamacare will have on how healthcare is administered remains to be seen.
 I don’t believe the full ramifications of this new mandate are understood even as the new system continues to unfold.
 I do believe it will help many, but unfortunately, not everyone.
 Still, the United States will remain a mecca for innovation and the very best medical care.

 At the Leone Center for Orthopedic Care, we restructured our practice several years ago in order to continue to provide high-level, personalized service.
 This is a concierge practice and I consider the doctor-patient relationship as important as the surgery itself.
 Our entire staff provides patients and their families with individualized care in a warm and welcoming environment.
 Even with the new healthcare laws, this will not change.

-I have had the most wonderful 24-year career and have touched so many lives and developed so many rewarding relationships with my patients.
+I have had a wonderful extensive career and have touched so many lives and developed so many rewarding relationships with my patients.
 I am determined to remain “old fashioned” in my passion for medicine and how I care for and communicate with my patients while combining best practices state-of-art technologies and surgical techniques.